Portals of the Past

 What you need to know

-The name “Portals of the Past” was given to a famous photograph taken through the mansion’s doorway the morning after the earthquake, looking out over a destroyed city.
-The columns are all that’s left of that doorway.
+The name “Portals of the Past” comes from a famous photograph taken the morning after the earthquake, looking out through the original Towne Mansion doorway over a destroyed city.

 Visiting